mstksg/inCode/copy/entries/machines-3.md

 `Auto`.
 We see that `Maybe` is one.
 Can you think of any others?
 Any others where we could write an instance of `FunctorA` that follows the laws?
 Think about it, and post some in the comments!

+One immediate example is `Either e`, which is used for great effect in many FRP libraries!
 </div>